numToStr/Comment.nvim/README.md

     padding = true,

     ---Whether the cursor should stay at its position
-    ---This only affects NORMAL mode mappings
+    ---NOTE: This only affects NORMAL mode mappings and doesn't work with dot-repeat
     ---@type boolean
     sticky = true,